jim-easterbrook/Photini/src/doc/other/installation.rst

 `PyGObject <https://wiki.gnome.org/Projects/PyGObject>`_ provides a Python interface to the introspection bindings of the GObject wrapper around the Exiv2 library.
 Got that?

-Linux users should use their package manager to install these, but note that the package name is not obvious.
+Linux users should use their package manager to install these, but note that the package names are not obvious.
 The core gexiv2 wrapper is probably called ``libgexiv2`` or similar, but on my OpenSUSE system the introspection bindings are called ``typelib-1_0-GExiv2-0_4`` whereas on Ubuntu systems they are called ``gir1.2-gexiv2-0.4``.
 The PyGObject interface probably appears in the package manager as ``python-gobject`` or ``python-gi``.